nrsimha/jingo-markdown/README.md

 Installation
 =============

-Install jingo-markdown:
+Install django-jinja-markdown:

-    pip install jingo-markdown
+    pip install django-jinja-markdown

-Add 'jingo_markdown' to INSTALLED_APPS.
+Add 'django_jinja_markdown' to INSTALLED_APPS.

-To be able to use `markdown` extension you should add it to JINJA_CONFIG extensions list:
+To be able to use `markdown` extension you should add it to TEMPLATES extensions list:

+TEMPLATES = [
+    {
+        'BACKEND': 'django_jinja.backend.Jinja2',
-JINJA_CONFIG = {
+        'OPTIONS': {
             'extensions': [
-        'jingo_markdown.extensions.MarkdownExtension',
+                'django_jinja_markdown.extensions.MarkdownExtension',
+            ],
+        }
+    },
 ]
-}

 Basic Use
 =========